 534 John Kimbrough Bl., College Station, TX 77843

 This document was developed for the guidance of faculty and graduate students in WFSC and its affiliated programs.
 Students enrolled in the interdisciplinary degree programs of Genetics, Ecology and Evolutionary Biology, Marine Biology, and Toxicology are expected to follow these departmental guidelines and procedures along with any others specific to those programs.
 Specific policies and procedures pertaining to faculty and students located away from the College Station campus or associated with collaborative degree programs are provided in separate sections at the end of this document.

 It is the student’s responsibility to make sure all deadlines are met and the necessary paperwork submitted by deadlines.
 Deadlines are listed by semester on the Office of Graduate and Professional Studies (OGAPS) semester calendars.
 It is recommended students are familiar with the dates and deadlines and required steps and documents for graduation at least a year before the anticipated semester of graduation to ensure all requirements are met.
-For paper forms, students must gather all signatures from committee members and submit forms to the graduate advisor, Lindsay Hutchins, in WFES 118 for the department head signature, records, and routing to OGAPS.
+For paper forms, students must gather all signatures from committee members and submit forms to the graduate advisor for the department head signature, records, and routing to OGAPS.

 All communication from the department and graduate advisor will be through TAMU email.
 Emails regarding university and departmental deadlines will be sent multiple times each year.